FoldLeft-lsb/raylib_space_invaders/README.md

 - A and D to move left and right
 - Space to shoot
-- E to reset when all lives lost
+- R to reset when all lives lost